The best sales to shop today: Best Buy, Under Armour, Chewy and more - CNN Underscored

 Under Armour

 Under Armour is encouraging you to get in the game with discounts on everything you need to play team sports, which are starting to make their long-awaited comeback.
-Take an extra 25% off select items like cleats, gloves, spikes, mouthguards, sunglasses, plus tons of workout-ready apparel, when you use code TEAM25.
+Take an extra 25% off select items like cleats, gloves, spikes, mouth guards and sunglasses, plus tons of workout-ready apparel, when you use code TEAM25.

 Best Buy

 Now’s the right time to stock up on discounted tech: Best Buy’s Outlet Event is on.
-Through April 18, you can save on clearance and open-box items, including appliances, TVs, laptops and more, not to mention a selection of marked down refurbs.
-If you opt for an open box product, Best Buy will list the condition, so you know exactly what you’re getting.
+Through April 18, you can save on clearance and open-box items, including appliances, TVs, laptops and more, not to mention a selection of marked-down refurbs.
+If you opt for an open-box product, Best Buy will list the condition so you know exactly what you’re getting.
 Plus, most items come with Best Buy’s warranty and the retailer’s Return and Exchange Promise.

 More deals to shop

-- Target is marking down everything you need for baby, like strollers and formula, plus you can save big on car seats at the retailer’s trade-in event.
+- Target is marking down everything you need for baby, like strollers and formula — plus, you can save big on car seats at the retailer’s trade-in event.

 - Give your home theater an upgrade with a refurbished Vizio Soundbar 5.1 Channel System from Woot! for just under $140.

-- Get your yard ready for spring with this one-day day on a Greenworks G-Max Lawn Mower, now just under $200.
+- Get your yard ready for spring with this one-day deal on a Greenworks G-Max Lawn Mower, now just under $200.

 - Keep an eye on your home with a discounted home security system from Eufy, now on sale at Amazon.